kdelwat/PersonalSite/content/racing/halo.md

 ---
-title: "For the Halo"
+title: For the Halo
-date: 2018-03-08T10:31:19+11:00
+date: 2018-03-08 10:31:19 +1100
-description: "A case for the introduction of the Halo safety device."
+description: A case for the introduction of the Halo safety device.

 ---

-In my (limited) time watching Formula One, I've never encountered a change from management that has resulted in such polarisation of fans as the Halo.
+In my (limited) time watching Formula One, I've never encountered a change from management that has resulted in such polarisation of fans as the _Halo_.

 {{< figure src="/images/Halo.jpg" title="The Halo on Haas' challenger (Sutton Images)" alt="The Halo device on the Haas F1 car">}}